xvanick1/fi-muni-pv260/assignment02/src/task02.md

     - Showing true tax rate depending on country, product or destination, Correct taxation with coupons and actions or some points.
 >  1. Intelectual property
     - Product description, images, videos, company logos, category descriptions could be copied by others, or violate some laws.

+**Minimizing chances that there are other clusters of impact we do not see, but are of higher importance than selected**
+- Discusion with team.
+- Alfa/Beta testing.
+- Law analysis of project.
+- Consultations with security experts.
+- Analysis of the ISP market and their service offerings.
+- Hire e-shop development consultants.